Simple and Practical Mental Health

 By Rajnish Mago, MD (bio)

 Bright light therapy is discussed in great detail in many articles on this website (see Related Pages below).
 Busy clinicians also need clear recommendations, with solid reasons to back them up, as to exactly which bright light therapy devices to recommend.
-As of February 2021, here are our recommendations.
+Here are our recommendations.

 Large light boxes